TalkingDoll/ResKoopNet/README.md

 # DNN-resDMD
 In this project, we will compare DNN-resDMD with kernel-resDMD.

+Inside DNN_resDMD/examples, you can run several tests with only DNN-resDMD.

+Inside kernel_resDMD,

 solver_0: original EDMD-DL

 solver_1: Directly optimize the loss function which is defined as eqn(3.2) defined in paper "Residual dynamic mode decomposition: robust and verified Koopmanism" or (4.6) in "Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems"(More stable)